• Skip to primary navigation

 • Add eggs: In the meantime, separate the eggs and beat the egg whites until stiff.
 Add more salt to taste to the polenta and stir in the egg yolks.
 Carefully fold in the egg whites.

-• Bake: Butter a loaf pan of about 30x12 cm/ 12x5 inches generously.
+• Bake: Butter the loaf pan generously.
 Pour in the mixture and level with a spoon.
 Bake for about 25-30 minutes until nicely golden and set in the middle.
-Serve immediately with garlic sauce or as a side for dishes with sauce, meat or sausages.
+Serve immediately with garlic sauce or as a side for dishes with sauce, meat, or sausages.

 • Garlic sauce: Finely grate or press the garlic cloves.
 Stir into the yogurt/creme fraiche/sour cream with the mustard and add salt and pepper to taste.